Joe Root: 2015

 He was rested for the T20 and ODI series.

 Root was selected for the England squad on the tour to the UAE in 2015 to face Pakistan.
 This was the first time that Root faced this opposition.

 In the first Test, Root came in at number 4 and managed to score 85 off 143 balls, to help England to a total of 598/9d.
 In the second innings England were set 99 to win, after a shuffle in the batting order Root came in at number 3 and finished 33* off 29 balls however bad light stopped play with England needing 25 to win and the match ended as a draw.
 This performance elevated him from No. 3 in the ICC Player Rankings to No. 2 rising above AB de Villiers.
 During the second Test, Root scored 88 off 141 balls however he threw away the opportunity to convert this into a century.
 Root also went on to score 71 off 171 balls in the second innings and this put him up to No. 1 on the ICC Player Rankings for a second time rising above Steve Smith.
-This also took Joe past 3,000 Test runs.
+This also took him past 3,000 Test runs.
 During the third Test Root made scores of 4 and 6 in England's collapse and England succumbed to a 2–0 series loss.
 Root finished the series with 287 runs, England's second highest run scorer.
-He was also named in the Test XI of the year 2015 by Cricinfo.

 Having been reinstated into the ODI squad, Root batted at number 3 in the first ODI however he was out for 0.
 In the second ODI he supported Alex Hales's century with 63 from 77 balls to help England to a 95 run win.
 The third ODI Joe provided 11 runs in England's successful chase, however in the fourth ODI Root scored another half century, this time hitting 71 runs from 71 balls in England's total of 355/5, as England went on to win the game by 84 runs.
 Root finished a 3–1 series winner and scored 145 runs.

 For his performances in 2015, he was named as 12th man in the World ODI XI by the ICC.

 Joe was not selected for the first T20I as England fielded an experimental side.
 However he was included in the second T20I and came in to bat at number 4 behind James Vince.
 Root made 20 runs off 16 balls in the narrow 3 run win.
 For the third T20, Root was promoted to bat at number 3 with Alex Hales being rested and James Vince opening.
 Joe scored 32 runs off 22 balls to help England to a total of 154/8.
 Pakistan reached this total and took the match to a Super Over which England won.
 Root finished the series as a 3–0 winner and scored a total of 52 runs.